umangptl/Graphical-user-interface/README.md

 # Graphical-user-interface(Java Swing)
-Building a Java Swing application that allows a users to specify the color and position of a circle on a canvas, then draw it.
+This Java Swing application allows users to interactively specify the color and position of a circle on a canvas and then draw it.

+## User Interface Components
+The main area of the application is occupied by a canvas where the circle will be drawn.
+The following components are provided to facilitate the circle specification:

+- **Horizontal Slider:** A JSlider positioned under the canvas, enabling users to select the horizontal position of the circle.
-Application's main area takes by a canvas where it will eventually draw the circle.
-Uses two JSliders, one horizontal under the canvas, and one vertical on the left side of the canvas, for allowing the users to specify the position of the circle.
-Under the horizontal slider a single-selection component, and next to it a button.
-The single-selection component should allow the user to select one out of several possible colors for the circle.
+- **Vertical Slider:** A JSlider placed on the left side of the canvas, allowing users to specify the vertical position of the circle.
+- **Color Selection:** A single-selection component located below the horizontal slider, providing users with options to choose the color of the circle.
+- **Show/Hide Button:** A button labeled "Show" initially.
+When clicked, it triggers the circle drawing functionality.
+After the circle is drawn, the button's label changes to "Hide."
+Clicking the button again hides the circle and restores the label to "Show," enabling the process to be repeated.

+## Drawing Functionality
-The button has the label "Show."
-When the button is clicked, Application take the positions of the sliders and the selected color from the single-selection component, and drawS a small circle at the specified position with the specified color.
+When the "Show" button is clicked, the application retrieves the positions of the sliders and the selected color from the color selection component.
+It then draws a small circle on the canvas at the specified position, using the chosen color.

+## Hide Functionality
-As soon as the circle is drawn, the button's label should changeS to "Hide."
-When the users clicks the button again, the circle is hidden (drawn over with background color -- you can repaint the entire canvas).
-When that happens, the button's label changes back to "Show," and the process can be repeated.
+After the circle is drawn, clicking the "Hide" button will hide the circle by drawing over it with the background color of the canvas.
+The button's label will revert to "Show," indicating that the circle is hidden.
+The user can then repeat the process by clicking the button again to show and draw a new circle.

+## GUI
 <img width="600" alt="GUI picture" src="https://github.com/umangptl/Graphical-user-interface/blob/main/GUI.png">